 Communication is key to any relationship, and that includes customer relationships.
 Yet communication is one of the hardest skills to master because it requires you to think beyond yourself and begin to understand another person's perspective.
+Communication starts with the customer’s first encounter with your brand and it might be your business name or even a logo.
+It’s essential to make an accurate impression from the start with a business name that would represent your brand.
+But firstly, it’s important to define what your target audience is, and how you will be solving their main problems.
 These three foundational keys to communicating effectively in your business will help your business grow online, collect more contacts, and increase your conversions.

 Start an Online Business by Creating a Customer Persona